 There are many who resist this work and reject the findings of modern biblical scholarship.
 This seems primarily because of how deeply entrenched the KJV is.
 There have been many older manuscripts discovered since the KJV was produced.
-And some of the time those manuscripts do not include passages that are familiar to readers of the KJV.
-And these ‘missing’ passages are generally not included in the newer translations that seek to be more faithful to the originals.
+And some of the time, those manuscripts do not include passages that are familiar to readers of the KJV.
+These ‘missing’ passages are generally not included in the newer translations that seek to be more faithful to the originals.
 Not because the translators are removing unwanted passages from the Bible.
 But because of a desire to be faithful to the Bible as originally written.

 While English is spoken throughout much of the world, the English I speak is not identical to the English spoken in Great Britain.
 We use words in different ways, sometimes having different words for the same object or action.
-A simple example might be the word ‘dinner’.
+A simple example might be the word ‘dinner.’
 It is a meal that we eat during the day, but which meal?
-Where I come from it is the evening meal.
-In other places within the U.S. it is the noon meal.
+Where I come from, it is the evening meal.
+In other places within the U.S., it is the noon meal.
 And there are countless examples like this.
 And all of them affect the way we provide translations.

 While a translation like the NIV tries to be culturally neutral, there are other translations that target specific cultures.
 The NASB, for instance, is a translation that was written specifically for English speakers in the United States.
 Other English translations have been written for different parts of the world.

-Why Are There So Many English Translation?
+Why Are There So Many English Translations?